nikeshskillup/Git-Practice-Project-docs/scenario_and_overview_criteria.md

 ## Scenario

-You are a senior professor at an academic institution and you are trying to create a centralized hub for students to collaborate on projects, share resources, and contribute to the academic community's collective knowledge.
+You are a student at a college and wish to contribute your project to the college.

 In the rapidly evolving landscape of academia, collaboration and knowledge sharing play a pivotal role in advancing research and fostering intellectual growth.
 This fosters a culture of open-access knowledge sharing and transparency within the academic community and to provide a platform for mentoring and skill development through collaborative coding and project management practices.

-This Practice Project starts with the creation of a centralized hub for knowledge sharing and collaboration in your college.
-In order to test its effectiveness before making it Live to all students, you shall also assume the role of a student wherein you will follow Github commands and process to push your work to the centralized repository and collaborate effectively.
+This Practice Project consists of 2 Parts:

+** Part 1:**

+You will fork the centrailzed repository in order to have your own separate repository as a student and a collaborator.
+You will add project folders and a contribution guideline file in the lab enviornment and push it to your repo.

+** Part 2: **
+You will clone the forked repository which now has your project folders and the contrubituonb guideline file.
+You will create 2 branches for 2 projects - HTML and Javascript, that you wish to contribute to your college.
+You will commti and push these files first to the branch, and then to the main/master branch of your forked repo.

+In order to contribute it to the college you will raise a pull request to the original upstream repository (the centralized reposutory of the college from which you had created your fork at the beginning).
+This pull request will further be closed by the college authorities after they review and find your project suitable for the college & academic community.

 ## Overview

-In Part 1, you will:
+** In Part 1, you will:  **

 Task 1.
 Set up a New GitHub Repository:
 Create a GitHub repository named  `Centralised_hub_for_knowledge_sharing--ABC-05-College` for your academic community project.